sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 ### Step 10: Incorporate Label Animation in the Animation Step

 Now that the label animation data is available, we can make some adjustments to our animation function to incorporate the labels as well as the polyline paths.
 The first change is deciding when to conclude the animation.
 Because we're dimming the labels some time after the route passes their stops, we can't simply stop when all the paths are drawn.
 That might leave some labels undimmed.
-We'll need separate variables for both animations, and the total number of animation steps will be whichever is greater.
+We'll need separate variables to store the number of steps for each animation, and the total number of animation steps will be whichever is greater.

 ``` {.javascript .numberLines}
 var maxPathSteps = Math.min.apply(null,routeAnimations.map(function(animation) {return animation.length}));